cissagatto/HPML-J/README.md

 # HPML-J

-This code is a part of my doctoral research at PPG-CC/DC/UFSCar.
+This code is part of my doctoral research at PPG-CC/DC/UFSCar.
 HPML-J is the name of the first experiment carried out: Hybrid Partitions for Multi-Label Classification with index Jaccard.

 ## Paper
 Exploring Label Correlations for Partitioning the Label Space in Multi-label Classification